GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - They are functional `AS THEY ARE` and intended for viewing a single 3D model or scene
 - Several different three.js revisions are being used and there is lots of customized code
+- Error handling narrows down to showing the `ERROR!` message so check the console output for details
 - If you wish to modify or customize your 3D model then use either the official [three.js editor](https://threejs.org/editor/) or try its [customized version](https://github.com/GitHubDragonFly/Localized_3js)
 - These would be the mouse controls:
   - Rotation = left-click + hold + drag